stevengharris/MarkupEditor/README.md

 When consuming the MarkupEditor in SwiftUI, you can use the `MarkupToolbar` and `MarkupWebView` directly in your own View.
 The `MarkupWebView` is a UIViewRepresentable for the `MarkupWKWebView` and deals with setting up the `MarkupCoordinator` itself.

 In the simplest case, just add the `MarkupToolbar` and a `MarkupWebView` to your `ContentView`.
 We let the transient `SubToolbar` (used to create and edit images, links, and tables) be an overlay of `MarkupWebView`.
-The `selectedWebView` has to be accessed by both the `MarkupToolbar` and `MarkupWebView`, and is accessible via the `MarkupEnv`.
+The `selectedWebView` has to be accessed by both the `MarkupToolbar` and `MarkupWebView`, and is accessible via the `MarkupEditor`.
 By setting your `ContentView` as the `markupDelegate`, it will receive the `markupDidLoad` callback when a `MarkupWKWebView` has loaded its content along with the JavaScript held in `markup.js`.
 (If you have multiple `MarkupWebViews` and a single `MarkupToolbar`, you can use the `markupTookFocus` callback to tell the MarkupToolbar which view it should operate on.)
 The example below shows how to use the `markupDidLoad` callback to assign the `selectedWebView` so that the `MarkupToolbar` correctly reflects the `selectionState` as the user edits and positions the caret in the document.

 ```
 import SwiftUI
 import MarkupEditor

 struct ContentView: View {
-    private let markupEnv = MarkupEnv(style: .compact)
-    private let showSubToolbar = ShowSubToolbar()
-    private var selectedWebView: MarkupWKWebView? { markupEnv.observedWebView.selectedWebView }
     @State private var demoContent: String = "<p>Hello world</p>"

     var body: some View {